PacLII Home | Databases | WorldLII | Search | Feedback

 67 Rules

-(2) A rule mule made under this section may apply generally to all employees in the Teaching Service or to a specified category of employees.
+(2) A rule made under this section may apply generally to all employees in the Teaching Service or to a specified category of employees.

 68 Regulations